The Power of the Word

-How can we know God if we didn’t hear all what He has to say in a quiet and surrendered way?
+How can we get to know our loving Father if we didn’t hear all that He has to say in a quiet and surrendered way?

-Can a friend tells us everything about themselves if we are constantly enquiring, arguing or interrupting?
-Neither would God.
+Can a friend tell us everything about themselves if we are constantly enquiring, arguing or interrupting? … Neither would God.

-(3) To him the doorkeeper opens, and the sheep hear his voice; and he calls his own sheep by name and leads them out.
+John 10:3-4 (3) To him the doorkeeper opens, and the sheep hear his voice, and he calls his own sheep by name and leads them out.
 (4) And when he brings out his own sheep, he goes before them; and the sheep follow him, for they know his voice.